moooooo16/ELPV_Classification/elpv/README.md

 > You will need to use command in USAGE to run the code.
+> All packages for elpv folder can be found under requirements.txt

+### Usage

+Go to root directory of the project and
+Use `pip install -e .` to install the package in editable mode.

+Go to requirements.txt

 ### elpv/archive
 Archive are files contains old version of code, including different methods mentioned in the report.